 At a wood carving workshop, you will learn about the history of this traditional activity of Kathmandu.
 A craftsman will teach you wood carving on a small block of wood.

 Choose a design you wish to carve and learn it from the ‘master’ of this art.
 Once you are done putting your skills on the wood block, you can take it home as a souvenir.

-So many fellow travelers I met in Nepal told me that they were going to attend (or had come back from) a vipassana session.
-I have never personally attended a vipassana session but these travelers told me a bit about it.
+So many fellow travellers I met in Nepal told me that they were going to attend (or had come back from) a vipassana session.
+I have never personally attended a vipassana session but these travellers told me a bit about it.

 Vipassana means to see things ‘as they really are.’
 It is believed to be one of India’s most ancient techniques of meditation.
 If you are into meditation, Nepal offers you many options for the same.